Historic Environment Scotland’s approach to compliance

-Historic Scotland will seek, wherever possible, to engage, encourage and inform those who are subject to the Act, in order to secure compliance.
+Historic Environment Scotland will seek, wherever possible, to engage, encourage and inform those who are subject to the 1979 Ancient Monument and Archaeological Areas Act, in order to secure compliance.
 Where breaches of the law arise, enforcement action will be undertaken in a proportionate manner.

-In pursuing compliance with the Act, Historic Scotland may use a variety of approaches
+In pursuing compliance with the Act, Historic Environment Scotland may use a variety of approaches which include:

 - Discussion – this may take place as part of seeking scheduled monument consent, as part of routine on-going compliance checks, site visits, and investigation of reports of unauthorised works or according to other needs or circumstances;